 Vulnerability assessments, risk assessments and their guiding principles are discussed in this chapter.
 It provides details on:

-• differences in the view of values and how to deal with it, and risks and scientific information.
+- differences in the view of values and how to deal with them, as well as risks and scientific information.

 Chapter 9

-This chapter talks about adapting to the changing coastal risks arising from climate change.
-It covers what we are adapting to and why, what is the meaning of adaptive capacity and adaptation and its context in decision-making, identification and evaluation of options, and community engagement.
+This chapter discusses adapting to changing coastal risks arising from climate change.
+It covers what we are adapting to and why, the meaning of adaptive capacity and adaptation and its context in decision-making, the identification and evaluation of options, and community engagement.

 Chapter 10

-Chapter 10 discusses the adaptive planning strategy and implementation.
-It covers the development of adaptive planning strategy, how to develop signals and triggers (decision points), guidance on implementing an adaption framework and response, the scope of planning frameworks, the range of response options and measures, and community engagement.
+Chapter 10 discusses adaptive planning strategy and implementation.
+It covers the development of an adaptive planning strategy, how to develop signals and triggers (decision points), guidance on implementing an adaptation framework and response, the scope of planning frameworks, the range of response options and measures, and community engagement.

 Chapter 11